 Horse Bit Size Chart

 The size of the horse bit varies based on a number of factors.
-The majority are sized by mouth circumference in inches, measured around the lips or bars from inside to outside with nothing but slack in between.
+Most are sized by mouth circumference in inches, measured around the lips or bars from inside to outside, with nothing but slack in between.
 When using this method, you’ll want to round up or down for more precise measurements according to your needs and preferences.

-For instance, if an equine has a 20″ mouth circumference it’s better off rounding that measurement up to 21″.
+For instance, if an equine has a 20″ mouth circumference, it’s better to round that measurement up to 21″.
 This will ensure they get the right fit without any problems.

-Sizes can be also be determined by age too:
+Sizes can also be determined by age too: